ooddle

 The Promise

 Stand in the mirror.
 Say I am confident.
 I am loved.
 I am abundant.
 Repeat daily.
 Watch your life transform.
-The idea has been packaged and resold for decades, and the marketing is so consistent that most people assume it must work.
+The idea has been packaged and resold for decades, and the marketing is so consistent that many people assume it must work.
+The image of a successful person reciting their morning affirmations has become cultural shorthand for self mastery.

 For people with already healthy self esteem, mild affirmations can reinforce existing beliefs.
-That is the population most affirmation stories come from.
+That is the population most affirmation success stories come from.
+Their stories get told because the practice happened to align with what was already working in their life.

 Why It Falls Short